Assessments Administered & Placement Process

 Eligibility Determination

-The Issaquah School District uses the tests described above in determining eligibility for the Highly Capable Program.
+The Issaquah School District uses the abovementioned tests to determine eligibility for the Highly Capable Program.
 Scores on these tests are reported as a single holistic matrix score.
 For more information on how the matrix score is calculated, see the resources posted on the Highly Capable webpage under the appropriate testing cycle.